DDS Frequently Asked Questions

 What is included in my overall GPA?

-• *18 taken in a Fall/Winter year
+• 18 units taken in Fall/Winter terms

-• *12 taken in a Spring/Summer terms
+• 12 units taken in Spring/Summer terms

-• most recent year
+• most recent full-time period

 I did poorly in my first year of study, can it not be included in my overall GPA?